CreateRemoteThread/lydia/docs/TOOLS.md

 In effect, when Great Master Altman and King Amodei decide you are allowed to use your skill, the rest of SKILL.md is loaded as a conversation turn, and the scripts etc in the skill package are just executed with the bash tool.

-This runs a bit contrary to Lydia's design - instead of loading down the prompt, the hatchery system can be used to pass the "skill" to another node.
-Therefore, "skills" are not implemented in Lydia, and will not ever be.
+This runs counter to Lydia's design, as this is simply allowing a tool to edit the conversation history of an agent.
+Therefore, "skills" are implemented as extensions to pytools - see below.

 ### Pytools

 It is possible to load Python files and automatically export their callable objects (i.e. global functions).
 To do this:

 - write and save your python file, with global callable objects (e.g. funcs)
-  - use __doc__ or typing.Annotations for each callable, to provide hints, exposed to the LLM via jsonrpc
+  - use \_\_doc\_\_ or typing.Annotations for each callable, to provide hints, exposed to the LLM via jsonrpc
+  - implement _load_pytool(agent) - this will get called, letting the pytool get access to the calling agent object (i.e. allowing meta-prompting by editing the agent's chat history)
 - use --pytool [path_to_py] on the commandline
 - see hatchery/pytool.json for an example of how to let ai nodes execute pytools